a-rigatuso/project-starter-tb4/README.md

 - Setup for compiling via Compass

 ## How to use
-1. Download or clone the repository to yout project directory
+1. Download or clone the repository to your project directory
 2. Use terminal to navigate to your project directory `$ cd /path/to/your/project/`
 3. Watch files changes in scss-files via `$ compass watch` or compile once via `$ compass compile`